symlex/symlex/README.md

 docker-compose up
 ```

-You can also run Docker in the background with `docker-compose up -d`, but you won't
-see helpful log messages in this case.

 *Note: This docker-compose configuration is for testing and development purposes only.
 You might need to tweak it if you run Docker with a different user for security reasons.
 On OS X, the current release of Docker is [really slow](https://twitter.com/lastzero/status/829191426391027712)
-in executing PHP from the host's file system.*
+in executing PHP from the host's file system.
+`docker-compose up -d` runs Docker in the background, but you won't see helpful log messages in this case.*

 **Step 3:** Let [Make](https://www.gnu.org/software/make/) initialize the database and build the front-end components for you: